josiah14/articles/scala-types-0.md

 #### `foreach`

 `foreach` works just like `map`, except for it doesn't return anything.
 This function is good for executing operations that cause side-effects over the value in the data type we are working with.
-Since this is the only real difference between `foreach` and `map`, I'm just going to provide examples for each type.
+Since this is the only real difference between `foreach` and `map`, I'm not going to go into much detail in describing how it works, but, rather, I'm going to provide a simple example which isolates how it's used with each type, and then follow up with a more complex example for each which uses `map`, `flatMap`, and `foreach` to try to illustrate the difference in use-case for each.
 When we get to the `Either` type, recall that we have to specify a permutation before `foreach` can be called.
 It's also worth noting that making sure you use `foreach` in concurrent systems is especially important because `map` is not designed to handle side-effects.
 If you try to use `map` for lambdas with side-effects, you may encounter some unpredictable results in your code.

 ##### Option

+Here's a basic example of using `foreach` with `Option`.

 ```scala
 scala> val opt: Option[String] = Some("hello")